 OSHA and regulators like PHMSA all mandate that welds be identified so that each joint can be fabricated according to Weld Procedure Specifications by qualified welders.
-Everything from the materials being joined to the post-weld heat treatment needs to be traceable.
+Everything from the materials being joined to the post-weld heat treatment needs to be traceable in some industries.

 Weld placement is automatic within AutoCAD PLANT 3D (P3D) and these connectors establish a foundation for weld lifecycles.
 They are born with many properties like Weld Number.
 BUBBLEWorx processes Weld Numbers by populating numeric values because by default the field type is an integer.

 BUBBLEWorx groups welds for numbering by selecting properties such as pipe class, line tag, work package numbers, or in many deployments, Management of Change (MOC) numbers.